alchemyplatform/aa-sdk/site/guides/transferring-ownership.md

 :::

-See the [`LightSmartContractAccount`](/packages/aa-accounts/light-account/introduction) docs for more details about the Alchemy LightAccount implementation.
+See the [`LightSmartContractAccount`](/packages/aa-accounts/light-account/introduction) docs for more details about our Light Account implementation.